One subject that often comes to mind when printing 3D parts, is Dimensional Accuracy.

 When printing 3D parts, filament is heated up to be extruded as a thin layer that slowly builds an object.
 As each layer is placed down, it needs to cool off to become solid again.
 The process of heating and cooling material in an environment that is affected by external elements (wind, sunlight, air conditioners, heaters, etc) allows for the possibility of the filament slightly expanding or shrinking.

 Dimension Accuracy refers to how close to the digital measurement the final print will be.
 This is slightly different for the two types of materials we offer:

 Tolerances for PLA:

-When working with PLA, you can expect tolerances of ±0.5mm.
-This means any edge of your object may be 0.5mm larger or smaller than in the digital file.
+When working with PLA, you can expect tolerances of ±0.5% (with a lower limit of ±0.5mm).
+This means any edge of your object may be at least 0.5mm larger or smaller than in the digital file.
 This information can be used to ensure parts will fit into each other and means that you should keep in mind that a clearance (tolerance) of about half mm may be needed in both directions.